ItsK1tty/w1tchdocs/docs/source/reference.rst

    :linenos:

    if render.is_cursor_hover_option() then
-      system.log_warning("The cursor is hovering over an option!") -- This will only be logged if the cursor is hovering over an option. end
+      system.log_info("The cursor is hovering over an option!") -- This will only be logged if the cursor is hovering over an option. end

 ================================